mishrasidhant/stmt_obfuscator/docs/running_locally.md

    - The application will show the original document and the obfuscated version side by side
    - Note: There might be UI issues when highlighting PII entities in the preview

-5. **Save the Obfuscated PDF**:
+5. **Save the Obfuscated Text**:
-   - Click the "Save Obfuscated PDF" button
+   - Click the "Save Obfuscated Text" button
-   - Choose a location to save the obfuscated document
+   - Choose a location to save the obfuscated document as a text file
+   - Note: Currently, the application saves the obfuscated content as a text file.
+PDF generation will be implemented in a future version.

 ## Using the RAG Features